DaisyS832/business-sales-analysis/business-sales-analysis/README.md

 * **Product Contribution**
   Revenue is not evenly distributed across products.
 A small number of high-performing products generate a significant portion of total revenue, with the leading product exceeding 1 million in revenue.

+## Business Implications
+- The heavy reliance on a single country suggests a need for geographic diversification to reduce business risk and improve long-term stability.
+- Focusing on top-performing products can improve profitability, while also identifying similar or complementary products may expand revenue streams.
+- Seasonal trends should be incorporated into business planning, particularly for inventory management, marketing campaigns, and staffing during peak periods.
+- Expanding market presence in mid-tier countries could improve overall revenue distribution and reduce dependency on the primary market.

 ## Visualizations

 * **Total Revenue (KPI Card)**